membraneframework/membrane_demo/webrtc_to_hls/README.md

 This demo is responsible for:

-- serving a phoenix app that will capture your camera and microphone
+- serving a Phoenix app that will capture your camera and microphone
 - transporting media streams via WebRTC to a membrane pipeline
-- dumping received streams to a HLS stream that can be further accessed either by a displayed URL or played via an embedded HLS player
+- dumping received streams to an HLS stream that can be further accessed either by a displayed URL or played via an embedded HLS player

 ## Prerequisites and running the demo